openstack/ironic-specs/specs/approved/ironicclient-osc-plugin.rst

                              specified multiple times.
   --instance-info <key=value>  instance-info to set/update on the node.
 Can be
                                specified multiple times.
+  --target-raid-config <config>  Set the target RAID configuration (JSON) for
+                                 the node.
+This can be one of: 1. a file containing JSON data of the RAID
+                                 configuration; 2. "-" to read the contents from standard input; or 3. a valid JSON string.

 * openstack baremetal node unset <uuid>